The Scenario Nobody Wants to Talk About

 What Properly Integrated L&D Monitoring Looks Like

 The technology to prevent these failures exists.
-OBIX Perinatal Data System, GE Centricity Perinatal, and Philips Avalon all have the capability to enforce real-time ADT validation, display patient ID source, and trigger alerts on reassignment failures.
-The problem is not the hardware.
+Each of the three major perinatal data systems has the capability to enforce real-time ADT validation, display patient ID source, and trigger alerts on reassignment failures.
+The problem is not the system.
 It is the integration architecture that was never properly configured — or that drifted after an upgrade.

 A Properly Integrated L&D Unit Should: